Generic framework for non-perturbative QCD in light hadrons: Form factors in different probing scale

 As illustrated in Fig.~\ref{fig:FF}, the hadron form factor reads \cite{Braaten:1987yy,Sterman:1997sx,Dittes:1983dy},

 where the integration over the longitudinal momentum fraction is defined as for meson and for baryon.

 For the hard kernel $T$, besides from the perturbative gluon exchange, at intermediate $Q^2$, the small sized instantons $\rho\sim1/Q$ can also contribute to the hard scattering \cite{Kochelev:1996pv,Dorokhov:2003dt,Korchagin:2011wy,Ringwald:1998wp}.
-The induced anomalous chromomagetic gluon exchange flips the quark chirality, presenting a novel vertex distinct from perturbative gluon exchange, of wich the strength $4\pi^2\rho\kappa_{I+A}/N_c^2$ is comparable to the second order of $\alpha_s(Q^2)$ \cite{Dorokhov:2004fb,Dorokhov:2002qf}.
-In Fig.~\ref{fig:T}, we show the hard kernel diagrams with perturbative gluon exchange at the leading order of $\alpha_s$ and instanton-induced gluon exchange.
+The induced anomalous chromomagetic gluon exchange flips the quark chirality, presenting a novel vertex distinct from perturbative gluon exchange, of wich the strength $4\pi\kappa_{I+A}/N_c$ is comparable to the 1-loop perturbative result in $\alpha_s(Q^2)$ \cite{Dorokhov:2004fb,Dorokhov:2002qf}.
+In Fig.~\ref{fig:T}, the hard kernel diagrams with perturbative gluon exchange at the leading order of $\alpha_s$ and instanton-induced gluon exchange is shown.

 Incorporating twist expansion of the distribution amplitudes, this factorization formulation can be systematically extended to include power corrections suppressed by $1/Q^2$, thereby enhancing the accuracy by including subleading power corrected contributions~\cite{Shuryak:2020ktq,Liu:2024vkj}.
 Higher-order perturbative corrections often results in a logarithmic scale dependence of the form $\ln^n(\mu^2/Q^2)$ in the hard kernel, arising from the truncation at finite order.
 To avoid large logarithmic from comprimising the validity of factorization, a renormalization scheme such that $\mu\sim Q$ is often assumed.